A Casey Cort Legal Thriller Series

 I am happy to introduce this new found author which I am loving!
 Sylvie Fox writes spicy contemporary romance featuring quirky characters, and emotionally driven women’s fiction about ordinary women facing extraordinary challenges.

-Qualified Immunity is not a romance; however, a suspense drama filled with racial issues, insights, and human dynamics, told from three POVs, making for a heartwarming and emotional read, as we hear from three different generations of strong women.
+QUALIFIED IMMUNITY (JUDGED) is written under the name Aime Austin (not a romance) however, a riveting legal crime thriller series and suspense drama filled with racial issues, insights, and human dynamics, told from three POVs, making for a heartwarming and emotional read, as we hear from three different generations of strong women.

 Daughter: Olivia, age thirteen, having recently moved to a new school and neighborhood on the wrong side of the tracks, in order to for her mom to become judge and leave the prestigious firm (another story here) a good one.
 She has no current relationship with her dad, as he has never paid child support and has had no contact since the grandmother died.
 Olivia does not fit in at the new school, is bullied, and has no friends.
 Her mom is pretty strict, has high expectations, and does not feel the need to buy her new hip clothes so she can fit in—yet her mom has an expensive new car.
 Her grades are poor as she is too focused on trying to please her mom, and worrying how to fit in with the peers at school.
 She thinks her mom has a drinking problem, and she cannot talk to her about her world--her teen concerns with clothes, friends, grades, and school.